wso2/docs-ei/en/micro-integrator/docs/references/connectors/smpp-connector/smpp-connector-config.md

              <tr>
                 <td>submitDefaultMsgId</td>
                 <td>
-                   Indicates short message to send from a predefined list of messages stored on SMSC.<br>
+                   Indicates a short message to send from a predefined list of messages stored on SMSC.<br>
                    <table>
                       <tr>
                          <th>Value</th>